Shimo-kitazawa Station: Keio platforms

 The Keio station consists of an elevated island platform serving two tracks.

 History

 The Odakyu section was opened on 1 April 1927, and the Keio section on 1 August 1933.

 From 22 February 2013, station numbering was introduced on Keio lines, with Shimo-kitazawa being assigned station number IN05.

 From 23 March 2013, trains used the new underground platforms located on the third basement (B3F) level, and the original ground-level platforms were taken out of service.
 As of 3 March 2018, platforms on the second basement (B2F) level have opened for use by all-stations services, with the lower platforms used by limited-stop services only.

 Station numbering was introduced to the Odakyu platforms in 2014 with Shimo-kitazawa being assigned station number OH07.

 Passenger statistics

 In fiscal 2011, the Keio station was used by an average of 127,124 passengers daily.
 The passenger figures for previous years are as shown below.

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Shimo-kitazawa → Takadanobaba was one of the train segments among Tokyo's most crowded train lines during rush hour.